Hon. Lydia Yarde-Buller1

 M, #31452, b.
 12 February 1910, d.
 9 April 1991

-Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton was born on 12 February 1910.1 He was the son of John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton and Jessie Smither.1 He married, firstly, Elizabeth Mary du Pré, daughter of Lt.-Col. William Baring du Pré, on 5 January 1933.1 He and Elizabeth Mary du Pré were divorced in 1943.1 He married, secondly, Sandra Needham, daughter of Percy Needham, on 31 March 1949.1 He married, thirdly, Olga Alice Muriel Rothschild, daughter of Lionel Walter Rothschild, 2nd Baron Rothschild and Marie Barbara Fredenson, in 1981.1 He died on 9 April 1991 at age 81.1
+Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton was born on 12 February 1910.1 He was the son of John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton and Jessie Smither.1 He married, firstly, Elizabeth Mary du Pré, daughter of Lt.-Col. William Baring du Pré and Youri Wynyad Wright, on 5 January 1933.1 He and Elizabeth Mary du Pré were divorced in 1943.1 He married, secondly, Sandra Needham, daughter of Percy Needham, on 31 March 1949.1 He married, thirdly, Olga Alice Muriel Rothschild, daughter of Lionel Walter Rothschild, 2nd Baron Rothschild and Marie Barbara Fredenson, in 1981.1 He died on 9 April 1991 at age 81.1

-Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton was educated at Eton College, Eton, Berkshire, England.1 He succeeded to the title of 4th Baron Churston of Churston Ferrers and Lupton, co.
-Devon [U.K., 1858] on 19 April 1930.1 He succeeded to the title of 6th Baronet Buller [G.B., 1790] on 19 April 1930.1 He gained the rank of Lieutenant-Commander in the service of the Royal Naval Volunteer Reserve.2 He fought in the Second World War.3 He was decorated with the award of Royal Naval Volunteer Reserve Officers' Decoration (V.R.D.) in 1949.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 4th Baron Churston of Churston Ferrers and Lupton, co.
+Devon [U.K., 1858] on 19 April 1930.1 He succeeded as the 6th Baronet Buller [G.B., 1790] on 19 April 1930.1 He gained the rank of Lieutenant-Commander in the Royal Naval Volunteer Reserve.2 He fought in the Second World War.3 He was awarded the Royal Naval Volunteer Reserve Officers' Decoration (V.R.D.) in 1949.2

 Children of Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton and Elizabeth Mary du Pré